Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Twins have posted a mark of 2-2.
+- In five games as the underdog over the last 10 matchups, the Twins have a record of 2-3.

-- When it comes to the over/under, the Twins and their foes are 4-5-1 in their previous 10 contests.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on three occasions.

-- The Twins have put together a 3-5-0 record against the spread over their past 10 games (oddsmakers set runlines in eight of those games).
+- The Twins have put together a 2-5-0 record against the spread over their past 10 games (bookmakers set runlines in seven of those games).

 Read More About This Game